gonmarques/slick-repo/README.md

 It's a pretty usual Slick entity definition, with the subtle additional detail that we extend `Entity` in the case class.
 Note how we pass `Coffee` and `Int` as type parameters to the entity class.
 They represent the entity and the primary key type respectively.

+**Note**: By inheriting the `Entity` trait, the entity case class will have to implement method `withId`.
+As shown in the previous example, the method implementation should return a copy of the current entity instance with the `id` value that is passed as an argument to the method assigned to the entity `id` field.

 The repository definition - `CoffeeRepository` - is also very straight forward: One extends `Repository` using the same type parameters as the entity (in this case `Coffee` and `Int`), and expect a `driver` to be passed in when a repository instance is created by the application (more on this later).

 Since the Slick table definition (`Coffees`) needs to have a driver instance in scope, we must define it inside the repository.
 The table definition extends `Keyed` with the primary key type: `Int`.